 You get more of what you focus on!

 Which translates as, if you keep telling yourself how hopeless you are when it comes to losing weight, then guess what you’ll be hopeless, you may even put on more over time.

 I know this one from my own experience!
 And not finding out anything other than the diet industry diktats until I had reached menopause didn’t help either.

 If you crave food you might find that your cravings move around, from one food to another (even the naturally sourced variety) and this happens for a number of reasons:

 - Hormones: At certain times of the month or in certain phases of your life

 - New habits: Which form more easily because food is the place you turn to for comfort

-- Associations: Foods you ate that re-visits a moment in time you shared with others
+- Associations: Foods you ate that re-visit a moment in time you shared with others, even TV night

 - Cultural links: As part of an event or celebration